Community Foundation of White County

 One scholarship is awarded to a graduating senior from Frontier, North White, Tri-County or Twin Lakes High School intending to pursue a college degree and career in business, particularly with an interest in entrepreneurship.

-(Twin Lake students: please contact your guidance office for a Twin Lakes Common Application.
-All other Students please download the form below)
+(Twin Lake students: please contact your guidance office for a Twin Lakes Common Application.)

 Charles, a retired dentist, and Treva, a retired nurse, lived different places, traveled the world extensively, both for business and pleasure, and are passionately committed to addressing the challenge of access to quality healthcare, particularly in rural communities.
 These Brookston residents created this scholarship to encourage dental, medical, and other healthcare students to work hard for the benefit of others and to consider Investing their education back into rural communities that need their talent, abilities, and commitment.